stc/face-tracking-p5js/README.md

 See the [wiki](https://github.com/stc/face-tracking-p5js/wiki/Schedule) for detailed workshop schedule and the specific tasks we are dealing with during the session.
 Durations of the parts may vary depending on the knowledge and interest of the participants.

 ### Notes
-_009_pose_ example is highly experimental and a quick hack to use [pose estimation from tensorflow.js](https://github.com/tensorflow/tfjs-models/tree/master/posenet) together with p5js (we are using it for multiple head tracking on the workshop).
-It can be tried out, and is set up to track multiple poses from a single camera image.
+_009_pose-basic_ &  _010_pose_scene_ examples are highly experimental: they are a quick hack to use [pose estimation from tensorflow.js](https://github.com/tensorflow/tfjs-models/tree/master/posenet) together with p5js (we are using it for multiple head tracking on the workshop).
+This body tracking method can be tried out, by default it is set up to track multiple poses from a single camera image.
 All the variables and parameters are baked into the pre-generated ts-pose.js file, if you'd like to tinker with it, I recommend the [official site](https://github.com/tensorflow/tfjs-models/tree/master/posenet).
 However, for a quick demonstration, you can make your own drawing methods and desired interactions on the p5 side.
 Needs network connection to load the pretrained Tensorflow models.

 (c) 2018 Agoston Nagy / gpl v3